 - 1. Headlight bulb holder - 4.
 Place a new headlight bulb into position.
 NOTICE: Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
 Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.
-[ECB00651]
+[ECBO00651]

 - 1. Do not touch the glass part of the bulb. - 5.
 Install the headlight bulb holder by pushing it in and turning it clockwise. - 6.
-Install the headlight bulb holder cover. - 7.
-Place the headlight unit in the original position, and then install the bolt.
+Install the headlight bulb holder cover.